-Until further notice, human subject studies that involve in-person interactions with participants must administer the "Special COVID-19 Information for Research Participants" Information Sheet in addition to the protocol's approved informed consent process/document.
+Until further notice, in-person human subject research activities including close or direct physical contact must administer the "Special COVID-19 Information for Research Participants" Information Sheet in addition to the protocol's approved informed consent process/document.
 Researchers must provide each participant being seen with the Information Sheet as follows:

-- 1. Research teams must contact each participant before their scheduled research visit to provide the information about COVID-19 risks.
-The information can be emailed or presented verbally to subjects by phone or other virtual method. - 2.
-When participants arrive for a research-related visit, the study team must acquire the subject's signature on the form, and provide them with a copy.
+- Research teams must contact each participant before their scheduled research visit to provide the information about COVID-19 risks.
+The information can be emailed or presented verbally to subjects by phone or other virtual method.
+The following points must be communicated to subjects in advance of their visit: - a.
+The use of face coverings is requested for the safety of the subjects in relation to the specific protocol procedures, and/or to reduce variability in the data collected; - b.
+The research activity is completely optional/voluntary.
+Therefore, if they are unwilling or unable to wear a face covering they can decline or defer participation to a later date when face coverings may no longer be necessary for the study's procedures. - 2.
+When participants arrive for a research-related visit, the study team must acquire the subject's signature on this form, and provide them with a copy.

-Any changes or additions proposed to the content of the Information Sheet must first be authorized by the COVID-19 HSR Task Force.
+Any changes or additions proposed to the content of the Information Sheet must first be authorized by the IRB.

-INFORMATION SHEET:

-Important Information about COVID-19 and Research Participation
+INFORMATION SHEET: Important Information about COVID-19 and Research Participation